VariantSync/trace-boosting-eval/README.md

 ### Setup Instructions
 * Install [Docker](https://docs.docker.com/get-docker/) on your system and start the [Docker Daemon](https://docs.docker.com/config/daemon/).
+> Depending on your Docker installation, you might require elevated permission (i.e., sudo) to call the Docker daemon under Linux.
 * Open a terminal and navigate to the project's root directory
 * Build the docker image by calling the build script corresponding to your OS
   ```sh